ASAG-ISCAS/BdryReach/README.md

   <img src=result_picture/2.2.6.png>
 </p>

-## 2.3 Test Case for Inner-approximating Reach Sets
+## 2.3 Test Case for Inner-approximating Reachable sets
 **We also take the inner-approximation of the reachable set computation for the VanderPol model as an example.
 The file computes the inner-approximation from the initial region ([1.23, 1.57], [2.34, 2.46]) with a step size of 0.1s over the time interval 0 to 0.8s.
 The specific file location is /examples/underVanderPol.cpp.**
 ### 2.3.1 Include Files